dandi/dandi-cli/README.md

 The [DANDI Python client](https://pypi.org/project/dandi/) allows you to:

 * Download `Dandisets` and individual subject folders or files
+* Validate data to locally conform to standards
 * Organize your data locally before upload
 * Upload `Dandisets`
+* Interact with the DANDI archive's web API from Python
+* Delete data in the DANDI archive
+* Perform other auxiliary operations with data or the DANDI archive

 **Note**: This project is under heavy development.
 See [the issues log](https://github.com/dandi/dandi-cli/issues) or [Work-in-Progress (WiP)](https://github.com/dandi/dandi-cli/pulls).